 If you choose If you choose residential or datacenter proxy server list

 Create a filter for proxy server and ports according to your needs.

 If you choose ‘Curl test example’

 Once you select the parameters, you will get the shell example – proxy server (endpoint) and port information that fits your needs.

-1. Choose Parameters:
+1. Choose your authentication option:

 3. Enter Your target